 An influencer who is a good fit for one brand may not be the right fit for another.
 Brands may be inclined to reach out to a creator because of a successful campaign with another company, but before doing so, consider these questions:

 - Does the influencer’s content look like advertisements, or do they seamlessly integrate the products they’re promoting?
+“Focus on influencers that are very strong content creators.
+They should also have a history of creating content in a niche that is aligned with your brand,” Coughlin advises.
 Look for creators who can create ads that don’t look like ads, like these photos from recent campaigns from Smile Generation or The Honest Company.
 Sponsored content that blends in with the rest of an influencer’s feed is almost guaranteed to perform above traditional ad styles.

 - Does the influencer have the right type of account to partner with?
 In order to whitelist, the influencer must have a business profile to access Facebook Business Manager.

 - Does the influencer’s audience match the demographics of your targeted consumer base?
+“It’s important to consider that the whitelisted content will be coming from the creator’s account, not the brand’s account, so you’ll want to ensure the creator is a strong representation of your brand,” Coughlin says.
 You’ll be wasting time, money, and resources on both sides if you commission an influencer whose audience is primarily teenagers interested in fashion to promote a food delivery service, no matter how beautiful the content is.

 To find influencers who partner with brands, search for content tagged with #ad or #sponsored.
 If you like the look of a creator’s content but are unsure if their audience is in the right age, gender, or geographic demo, see if they’ve linked their media kit on their profile.
 If not, try reaching out and asking them to send it to you.
 Established influencers should have their audience metrics documented in their media kit, which will tell you whether or not their audience is in line with your brand’s.